intel/llvm/sycl/doc/KernelProgramCache.md

 ### On-disk cache storage structure

-The device image bundles are stored on filesystem using structure below:
+The device code image are stored on filesystem using structure below:
 <cache_root>/<device_id>/<device_image_id>_<spec_constants_values>_<build_options>.bin

+### Cache cleanup

+Cache cleanup mechanism is required to avoid resources overfloat both for memory and disk.
+The general idea is to delete items following LRU (least recently used) startegy.

+#### In-memory cache cleanup

+It is initiated on program/kernel maps access/add item operation.
+The items exceeding storage threshold are deleted.

-### On-disk cache cleanup mechanism
+#### On-disk cache cleanup mechanism

 On-disk cache is going to be purged basing on file last access (read/write) date (access time).
 On SYCL application shutdown phase cache clean up process is